sfrliufang/academic-kickstart/content/project/unraveling-light-induced-dynamics-in-2d-artificial-lattices/index.md

   focal_point: Smart
   preview_only: false
 ---
-Artificial structures constructed from low dimensional materials initiates new phenomena beyond single monolayers.
-We aim to probe dynamics in these systems with time, energy, and momentum information from various pump probe techniques.
+We aim to probe dynamics in artificial structures constructed from low dimensional materials with time, energy, and momentum information from various pump probe techniques.